Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 ### How to deploy SPP ISO image as a whole

-**Pre-requisites:**
+**Pre-requisites**

-+ Downloaded SPP ISO image
+* Downloaded SPP ISO image
-+ ILO accessible on system where you are flashing firmware using SPP ISO image
+* ILO accessible on system where you are flashing firmware using SPP ISO image
-+ Web Browser
+* Web Browser

 The SPP ISO Image can be deployed locally or remotely.